 One of the success stories he related is the Community Garden created by the Wapping Women’s Centre in the East London Borough of Tower Hamlets.
 Creating green space for vegetable garden enabled women not only to grow their own greens but also boosted their confidence, helped establish a sense of belonging and promoted some pro-ecological changes to their lifestyle.

 While many British Muslim communities are skeptical about the gardening projects, those who give it a try and start soon begin to see the positive changes that such ventures bring, their outlook changes and they do embrace more green lifestyles.

-The lectures were followed by refreshments and discussions over the cups of tea, where the speakers, organizers and the visitors freely exchanged impressions, opinions and ideas.
+Refreshments and discussions over the cups of tea followed the lectures, where the speakers, organizers and the visitors freely exchanged impressions, opinions, and ideas.
 It was an interesting event and it certainly provided lots of food for thought and inspiration.